XTLS/Xray-docs-next/docs/en/config/api.md

 }
 ```

-Add api to basic configuration
+Add `api` in the basic configuration:

 ```json
 "api": {